Govindudu Andarivadele: India

 Govindudu Andarivadele took a record opening at the box office.
 The film grossed approximately ₹86.2 million in both Andhra Pradesh and Telangana together on the first day of its theatrical run.
 This surpassed the opening-day collections of Mahesh Babu's 1: Nenokkadine, which grossed ₹84 million in the region.
 According to trade reports, the film amassed approximately ₹23 million in Nizam while the Ceded region registered around ₹16 million.
 Collections in the East Godavari and Guntur regions were around ₹10 million and ₹12.4 million respectively.
 According to trade analyst Trinath, the film collected a total of ₹128.3 million in India alone on its release day.
 The film collected a share of ₹231.8 million in five days at the AP/Nizam region.
 The film managed to gross a total of ₹271.8 million at AP/Nizam region by the end of its first week run.
 This took the first week worldwide collections to approximately ₹350 million share.
 The film had the third-highest AP/Nizam share as well as having the top worldwide week one share, surpassing Seethamma Vakitlo Sirimalle Chettu (2013) and Race Gurram.

 The film's collections slowed down on its eighth day, collecting ₹9.5 million at Nizam box office alone.
 This took its nine-day worldwide collections to ₹363.8 million.
 On the next day, there was a drop of nearly 50% in the film's collections when compared to the release day because of new releases in many theatres.
 On that day, it collected approximately ₹40 million at the worldwide box office.
 It witnessed subsequent growth on the second Saturday and collected ₹8 million share at AP/Nizam Box office.
 The film grossed a total of ₹317.2 million at AP/Nizam region in 12 days and with revenue from Karnataka, Rest of India and Overseas, the 12-day global total was ₹305 million.

 The film crossed the ₹400 million mark in two weeks with the film collecting ₹322.5 million at AP/Nizam Box office and the rest from Karnataka, Rest of India and Overseas.
 It was Ram Charan's fifth film to gross in excess of ₹400 million.
 The film's final collections in AP/Nizam region stood at ₹338.5 million, ₹36 million in Karnataka and ₹10 million from rest of India.
 It surpassed the final collections of Legend but failed to enter the list of all-time top 10 Telugu films with highest worldwide share, ending in thirteenth place behind Eega (2012).
-The film completed a 50-day run on 20 November 2014.